-An outright ban on digital devices won't win your kids' respect -- or compliance.
-But with a little planning and intentional involvement, you can balance your family's tech activities with much-needed face time.
+What's topping your kids' holiday wish lists this year?
+Chances are it has a screen, Internet access, and games.
+With a little planning -- and kids' assistance -- you can balance your family's tech activities with much-needed face time.
 Here's how:

-2. Make a list (and check it with your kids).
+Make a list (and check it with your kids).
 Schedule some daily tech time for yourself and your kids.
 Get their input on which devices they absolutely can't live without, and allow some limited use.

-4. Make setup fun, not frustrating.
+Make setup fun, not frustrating.
 No matter how easy to use companies make new devices, there's always some (often frustrating) setup time.
 Truth be told, kids often figure out thorny tech glitches faster than parents, so involve your kids in the process.
 Use that time to discuss responsible use of the new device.

-5. Try some tech togetherness.
+Try some tech togetherness.
 Unplugging for its own sake isn't the point.
 Family time is.
 Plan a night of video games, movies, or maybe preselected YouTube videos that you can all enjoy together.

-7. If no creatures are stirring … don't check your email.
+If no creatures are stirring … don't check your email.
 Remember, your kids learn their media habits partly from you.
 Use quiet time to reflect on ways you can maximize the benefits of technology without letting it take over your family's life.